-So, when you migrate a WebCenter application containing portlets from preconfigured portlet producers, you must ensure that portlet customizations are also migrated.
+So, when you upgrade a WebCenter application containing portlets provided by preconfigured portlet producers, you must ensure that portlet customizations are also migrated.

-15.4.2.3.1 Migrating Customizations from the Default Location After installing JDeveloper 11g, when you start it the first time, it prompts whether you want to migrate settings from a previous release.
+15.4.2.4.1 Migrating Customizations from the Default Location After installing JDeveloper 11g, when you start it the first time, it prompts whether you want to migrate settings from a previous release.
 If you select Yes, portlet customizations of preconfigured portlet producers, along with other JDeveloper system properties, are automatically migrated from a previous JDeveloper installation to JDeveloper 11g.
-However, this migrates portlet customizations only from the default location, 10.1.3.x_jdev install_dir/portletdata.
+However, this migrates portlet customizations only from the default location, 10.1.3.x_jdev install_dir/portal/portletdata.

 If you choose not to migrate portlet customizations and select No, you must migrate customizations later manually.
-The manual procedure involves copying the 10.1.3.x_jdev_install_dir/portal/portletdata directory to the 11g_jdev_install_dir/jdeveloper/portal/portletdata directory.
+The manual procedure involves copying the 10.1.3.x_jdev_install_dir/portal/portletdata directory to the 11g jdev_install_dir/jdeveloper/portal/portletdata directory.

-15.4.2.3.2 Migrating Customizations from a Nondefault Location You may choose to store portlet customizations at a different location instead of the default location, $10.1.3.x{jdev_install_dir/portal/portletdata}$.
+15.4.2.4.2 Migrating Customizations from a Nondefault Location You may choose to store portlet customizations at a different location instead of the default location, 10.1.3.x_jdev_install_dir/portal/portletdata.